sarah-mclaughlin/docs/docs/styles.md

 __Shift__ also provides this two ways to style by either __writing CSS__ or __using a visual interface__ for selecting each CSS properties.

+## StyleSheets
+For better organisation the styles are organised in __StyleSheets__, normally separate files, for better reusing withing different pages.
+Not only that but on many use cases it is important to render a specific document in different ways (ex: different devices) and therefore have different styles organised in different ways.

+__Shift__ has it's own way of handling this management.

+With the help of a __Class Editor__ and __Style Editor__ it is possible to separate each component styling not only in classes for better reuse, but accessible in a way that makes the search for a specific Style much more easier.
+At each app development start everything is stored in a default __Stylesheet__ and can also be edited there.
+We made sure to connect all this tools so whenever you make a change in a place it will automatically be updated everywhere.
+If in need of separate files for style organising you can also create more __Stylesheets__ like in any web development environment.
+So you can see __StyleSheets__ like the librarys for style in your app, while with __Class Editor__ and __Style Editor__ is your library searcher and organiser.

+### Access StyleSheets
+* To access __StyleSheets__ open the __Code__ menu on the right sidebar
+* Select __StyleSheets__

+### Create new StyleSheet
+* Access __StyleSheets__
+* Click the __StyleSheets__ dropdown menu and select __Add StyleSheet__

+### Remove StyleSheet
+* Access __StyleSheets__
+* Right click on the to be removed __StyleSheet__
+* Select __Remove StyleSheet__

-## Managing Classes
+## Class Editor - Managing Classes
-Classes are reusable styles that can be added to HTML elementsand they enable a single HTML element to have multiple different looks with CSS.

-__Shift__ applies this concept to __components__ rendering too.
+Classes are reusable styles that can be added to HTML elementsand they enable a single HTML element to have multiple different looks with CSS. __Shift__ applies this concept to __components__ rendering too.

-To easily manage and keep track of all the classes in your project, these are organised and applied with the UI __Shift's Class Editor__
-### Class Editor
-The Class Editor provides you a visual UI where you can create, delete and delete the classes in your project.
-These are sepparated in two categories, __Applied__ and __All__.
+The __Class Editor__ provides you a visual UI where you can create, delete and delete the classes in your project sepparated in two categories, __Applied__ and __All__.

-Not only you can manage your classes but you can also have information on where each class is used and apply __conditionals__.
+Not only you can manage your classes but you can also have information on where each class is used and even apply __conditionals__.
 ### Access Class Editor
 * To access the __Class Editor__ open Shift's __Builder__ and select a component.
 * Open the __Class Editor__ tab in the __Sidebar__